chriszrc/ngx-stickyfill/projects/ngx-stickyfill-lib/README.md

 </div>
 ```

 The directive only adds the position:sticky support.
+For the sticky effect to work, you must define an "edge", either top, right, bottom or left.
 To adjust the top offset, set your own css rules:

 ```
 .top-offset{
   top:30px;
 }
 ```

+See the MDN explanation for more - [https://developer.mozilla.org/en-US/docs/Web/CSS/position#Sticky_positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/position#Sticky_positioning)